elginloh/Mobile-Legends-Website/README.md

 - Clickable Play Now button to direct user to download page.
 - Featured news to be displayed in homepage.
 - Clickable social media icons to direct user to social media page.

-### Features left to implement
+- Champions page is able to show all heroes and able to filter out to different categories.
-- Navigation Bar to direct users to different pages.
+- News page to show information of upcoming events.

 ## Technologies Used
 - HTML/CSS